mcondon/tp-todo-app/README.md

     - Rant: Babel should be optional!
     - Rant: Jest is slow, and `jest --watch` hangs
 - 20:20
+    - Rant: why isn't there yet a simple node.js test runner that runs es6 modules from src without babel?
     - Probably should not write my own test runner, but wrote simplest possible runner anyway
     - back to TDD. got `newTodo` function tested
+- 20:26
+    - Rant: now VSCode is stupid slow for no reason. restart it.
+I should just only use vim.

 ## To Do